gmontamat/screen-grep/README.md

 ./src/screenshot/screenshot.sh 10  # Screenshot every 10 seconds
 ```

+If you're running a Windows OS, see how to use the alternative [screenshot PowerShell script](#screenshots-in-windows).

-It should begin collecting screenshots from your active window under `data/screenshots`.
+This scrip should begin collecting screenshots from your active window under `data/screenshots`.

 **TIP**: you can stop this script to stop capturing new screenshots while still running the search service.